Who is the modern-day Pilgrim?

 “The tourist travels, the hiker walks, the pilgrim seeks.”
 Author unknown

 Who is the modern-day pilgrim?
 Why have generations upon generations walked along the Camino de Santiago aka the Way of Saint James on foot for more than 1,000 years?
-What motivates anyone to embark on this 500-mile (800 km.) pilgrimage that extends from Saint-Jean-Pied-de-Port (SJPDP) in southwest of France to Santiago de Compostela in northwestern Spain, some travel even greater distances—to heed the call of Saint James the Greater, one of Jesus’ original Twelve Apostles?
+What motivates anyone to embark on this 500-mile (800 km.) pilgrimage that extends from Saint-Jean-Pied-de-Port (SJPDP) or Saint John at the Foot of the Pass in southwest of France to Santiago de Compostela in northwestern Spain, some travel even greater distances—to heed the call of Saint James the Greater, one of Jesus’ original Twelve Apostles?
 What are they in search of?
 God?
 Miracles?
 Themselves?

 A lot of questions and not a lot of answers.
 One thing is certain, these wayfarers all share the common goal of arriving at Santiago de Compostela to pay their respects at the Shrine of Saint James, a reliquary whose contents contain the relics or bones of the saint.
 Whether it’s for secular, religious or spiritual reasons, all who make the pilgrimage are surprisingly transformed by the end of the journey.
 Will I too be transformed when I set out along a segment of the Camino this September with Authentic Journeys, a tour operator who specializes in their own brand of Caminos?
 I don’t know for sure but what I do know is that I am getting ahead of myself so more on that later.